 Hamiltonian Monte-Carlo is a Monte-Carlo sampling/inference technique which uses techniques from classical mechanics to guide the sampling through the posterior.
 This technique is efficient in high dimensions, and is generally faster than the standard Metropolis-Hastings in uncovering the posterior landscape.

-We are currently wrapping up the project and aim to publish the method and some use-case studies in an astrophysics journal.
+We are currently wrapping up the project and aim to publish the paper in a computational physics journal.
 When the paper is submitted I will write down a more detailed version of the project here.